 Stop, Robocalls.
 You Are Bothering Me!

 Although your Samsung robocall blocker does a decent job of tackling robocall-related privacy issues, there are other faster and more reliable robocall blockers available.
 While cell phone carriers offer their proprietary apps for fighting back against robocalls—most of the time they can only identify the source but not block the scam call—you would be better of using a third-party app such as:

 The Only Digital Assistant That Puts You First

 We know how important it is to have someone to lean on in times of great hardship.
 That is why DoNotPay always puts you first.
 Whenever you need to lower your bills, get a helping hand with paying bills or sue companies that did you wrong, we will have your back.
-You can access the world’s number one digital assistant via a web browser or by downloading the iOS app.
+You can access the world’s number one digital assistant via a web browser.
 Through our app’s handy features, you can:

 - Contest parking tickets

 - Deal with bills you are unable to pay